brkyozdemir/coursera-machine-learning-stanford/README.md

 # coursera-machine-learning-standford
-Completed weekly assignments in coursera from the Standford University
+Completed weekly assignments in coursera from the Stanford University